graph-guard/gqt/test/error_schema/impos_cond_type.md

 ```

 ```
-1:16: type "Query" can never be of type "Foo"
+1:16: type Query can never be of type Foo
 ```